 The ecological crisis involves our most fundamental sense of who we are, the essential meaning of our lives, our core beliefs about the nature of reality and whether we feel connected to or disconnected from the living world.

 The Exploitative Normalcy of Civilization*

-I don't think we can understand what contemplation has to say about the ecological crisis unless we accept two hard truths:
+I don't think we can understand what contemplation has to say about the ecological crisis unless we recognize two hard truths:

 First, human civilization is exploitative at its core.
 The ecological crisis is not an accident.
 It is not a minor flaw in the project of civilization.

 The fundamental assumptions of civilization are

 - resource extraction,

 - exploitation of human and animal labor,